itzdkgowda/Polynomial-Regression/README.md

-# Stock Price Prediction with Polynomail Regression
+# Stock Price Prediction with Polynomial Regression

-This program predicts future stock prices using Polynomail  regression.
+This program predicts future stock prices using Polynomial  regression.
 It takes historical stock price data from a CSV file and forecasts the next 30 days of stock prices.

 ## Features